 Human deep-sea explorers have developed ways to deal with the pressure, too.
 Special submarines called HOVs (human-occupied vehicles) can take scientists to some of the deepest parts of the ocean.
 See a thick, wedge-shaped porthole from a real HOV, and take the controls to explore under the sea.

 When it's too dangerous or expensive to send people to the ocean floor, researchers often send ROVs (remotely operated vehicles) to vent sites to take video, images and samples.
-Examine a real ROV up close, and use joysticks and buttons to control it like researchers do in the field.
+Train on an ROV simulator to find out what it's like to control one of these vehicles on the ocean floor.

 Find out about how deep-sea vents work, where they form, and what they can tell us about life on earth (and maybe even in space) that we can't learn anywhere else.
 Read stories from actual expeditions, and learn about real deep-sea ocean explorers.